 The interaction between Sulu (George Takei) and the Captain when the landing party first arrives on the planet seems ridiculous.
 The writing of the conversations in this episode is particularly awkward.
 Sulu jumps to the conclusion the Enterprise was blown up and Captain Kirk chides him for that.
 Next, he’s talking about the asteroid that blew up over Siberia for no apparent reason and Kirk cuts him to the quick.
 It’s not the only awkward bit of dialog.
 Spock and Scotty have some odd exchanges as well.
 This episode has the clunkiest dialog of the entire series.
 “Michael Richards” was the pseudonym for D.C.
 Fontana.
 This is not one of her better episodes, which is why she likely used a different name in the credits.

 The effects show the same low-budget issues.
 This set has been used repeatedly throughout the series.
-When the landing party first beams down, they experience a tremor and the rocks look like they are made of rubber and are twisting in front of the crew.
-There’s a few good phaser shots and but there’s not a lot of action.
+When the landing party first beams down, they experience tremors and the rocks look like they are made of rubber and are twisting in front of the crew.
+There are a few good phaser shots and but there’s not a lot of action.

 The problem is everything just feels tired.
-The story feel tired, the performances feel tired, the effort to convince feels tired.
+The story feels tired, the performances feel tired, and the effort to convince feels tired.
 This is a common theme as this third season winds down.
 The series has shown viewers so much better, that stories like this just feel hollow.

 Previous episode in the series (link): Star Trek: The Original Series – The Mark of Gideon